-A guest is a person temporarily staying in the unit with the consent of a member of the household who has express or implied authority to so consent.
+A guest is a person temporarily staying in the unit with the consent of a member of the household who has express or implied authority to so consent on behalf of the member of the household.

 A guest can remain in the assisted unit no longer than 14 consecutive days or a total of 30 cumulative calendar days during any 12-month period.
 The lease with the owner may further restrict guest stays and should be reviewed for compliance.